LemmySmackett/LemmySmackettCom/content/stories/general/trash_wizard.md

 "Well," Eldrasar said.
 "One certainly wouldn't question that well-kept compost is a boon to any groundskeeper, but I must say, Ringtail, it hardly seems like magic."

 "Ah, but that's where you're wrong," the raccoon beamed.
-"Transmogrification is always magic, no matter the humble beginnings or how long it takes." Ω [^1]
+"Transmogrification is always magic, no matter the humble beginnings or how long it takes." ■ [^1]
 [^1]:Inspired by [this character design.
 (Source: @TeeKetch on X/Twitter)](/images/trash_wizard.jpg)